Skip to content ↓

 C1 This will be used if there is no improvement following a verbal warning and is recorded on Class Charts.
 As written above, before awarding a C1 for disruption, the teacher should use non verbal cues, and reminders, before giving a verbal warning to give the pupil the opportunity to make the correct choice and improve their own behaviour before moving to formal consequences.

 C2 This will be used if there is no improvement following a C1 and the pupil is causing a severe breakdown of learning.
-If you have to issue a C2, enter it on ClassCharts to alert Reset staff to collect the pupil.
+If you have to issue a C2, enter it on Arbor to alert Reset staff to collect the pupil.
 When a staff member arrives at your room, do not spend a long time describing the problem: instead try to positively frame the good conduct of the majority.

 C3 This will be used for extremely serious instances that, if they happened out of school, would be of interest to the police: where a pupil is involved in sexualised, discriminatory or sustained bullying, serious theft or graffitti, foul and abusive language, violence, or possession of illegal items.
-C3 must be recorded on ClassCharts immediately so that it may be dealt with swiftly. and a period of either isolation or exclusion will be issued.
+C3 must be recorded on Arbor immediately so that it may be dealt with swiftly. and a period of either isolation or exclusion will be issued.
 Parental contact will be made, with a parental reintegration meeting following the period of isolation or exclusion.

 Appendix 4 – Off Site Direction and Managed Moves